How many people in Germany are affected by diabetes?

 - Important for nerve metabolism (“neurotropic”): Improvement of pain and nerve conduction velocity (B1, B6, B12)

-- Regeneration of B cells, formation of glucose tolerance factor (B3)à mediates binding of
+- Regeneration of B cells, formation of glucose tolerance factor (B3) → mediates binding of the

-insulin at insulin receptor - Inhibition of glycolysis, improvement of glucose tolerance (B1, B6)
+Insulin at the insulin receptor - Inhibition of glycation, improvement of glucose tolerance (B1, B6)

-- Cofactors of energy production in the mitochondria (B1, B2, B3, B5)
+- Cofactors for energy production in the mitochondria (B1, B2, B3, B5)

 - DNA synthesis (B12)